-User Equipment and Media Gateways using RTCP XR MUST calculate the Ie,eff parameter using the function defined in [G.107].
-However, User Equipment and Media Gateways MUST use the Ie and Bpl parameters defined in Table 19 for the codec and PLC combinations listed.
+.User Equipment and Media Gateways using RTCP XR with narrowband audio MUST calculate the Ie,eff parameter using the function defined in [G.107].
+However, User Equipment and Media Gateways MUST use the Ie and Bpl parameters defined in Table 20 for the codec and PLC combinations listed.